-As the Mayor of Molemole Municipality I am once again proud to report that the municipality obtained the Salga awards for maintaining unqualified Audit Opinion during the 2022/2023 financial year.
-The Municipality has further received the award for spending 99.9% of the MIG allocation in the 2022/2023 financial year.
-This is an outcome of effective internal control and oversight system.
 I am proud to present the draft IDP for the 2024/2025 financial year.
 This is a continuation of our commitment to accelerate service delivery to our communities.
-The 2024/2025 IDP review processes are undertaken in a year when millions of South Africans will be flocking to the various voting stations across the country to cast their ballot and choose their preferred government for the next five years.
-It is even more critical that we are celebrating 30 years of our democratic dispensation after those historic elections in April of 1994.
+The 2024/2025 IDP review processes are undertaken in a year when millions of South Africans will be flocking to the various voting stations across the country to cast their ballot and choose their preferred government for the next next five years.

-Although these are National and Provincial Elections, as municipalities we are not spared by the community in so far as our mandate for the provision of basic services is concerned.
-In fact, we are expected to show the community that we are committed to improving their lives through this IDP as this will have a bearing on the participation of voters in the coming elections and to generally participate in the democratic processes of the country.
+Although these are National and Provincial Elections as municiapalities we are not spared by the community in so far as provision of basic services is concerned.
+In fact, we are expected to show the community that we are committed to improving their lives through this IDP as this will have a bearing on the participation of voters in the coming elections.
 The rationale for this is that it is only through municipalities like Molemole that people get to experience the impact of government on their lives.
 We are at the coalface of service delivery and we dare not falter in our unwavering commitment to fulfil that mandate.